 The Complete Podcast Format Series

-- How two friends built a Survivor podcast with a unique point of view (Andy & John, Purple Rock Survivor Podcast) [3/5]
+- How two friends built a Survivor panel podcast with a unique point of view (Andy & John, Purple Rock Survivor Podcast)

-- Interviewing with Angie Trueblood (Go Pitch Yourself) — this episode!
+- Interviewing tips for both hosts and guests with Angie Trueblood (Go Pitch Yourself) — this episode!

 Subscribe to get new episodes right when they’re released.